victoramsantos/netflix-backend/README.md

 [!Architecture](./assets/architecture.png)

-Here we propose a domain driven architecture.
-We created four Restful microsservices and two backend scripts.
+Here we propose a domain driven architecture with microservices.
+In  non-functional requirement

 ### Movies

-The [movies](./movies) microsservice take account of the movie domain.
+The [movies](./movies) microservice take account of the movie domain.
 Their APIs answer questions about movie details, genders of movies and searchs for movies.

 ### Ranking

-The [ranking](./ranking) microsservice take account of the votes and movies ranking.
+The [ranking](./ranking) microservice take account of the votes and movies ranking.
 Their APIs collect users likes and compute the ranking.
 Here we also provide a ranking by gender and the top 10 overall movies.

 ### Reminder

-The [reminder](.reminder) microsservice collect the reminder and watch later movies list.
+The [reminder](./reminder) microservice collect the reminder and watch later movies list.
 Their APIs collect users desire for reminder a movie and to set movies as watched.

+### Support

+The [support](./support) microservice posts the user message to a Kafka topic in order to notify the _technical support_ team.

+### Technical Support

+The [technical support](./technical-support) reads from the _support-topic_ and logs a message simulating a service order creation.